-Mr. Shrikant Zaveri, Chairman & Managing Director of your Company is not liable to retire by rotation and Ms. Binaisha Zaveri and Ms. Raashi Zaveri, Whole-time Directors of your Company who are liable to retire by rotation; were all reappointed by the Board of Directors of your Company on recommendation of the members of the Nomination & Remuneration Committee of your Company, for the period of five years from 1st January, 2021 to 31st December, 2025 and fixation of remuneration for the period of three years i.e. from 1st January, 2021 to 31st December, 2023, subject to the approval of members by way of a Special Resolution at the ensuing thirteenth Annual General Meeting of your Company and details of the same will be available in the Notice of Annual General Meeting forming part of the Annual Report.
+Mr. Shrikant Zaveri (DIN: 00263725), Chairman & Managing Director of your Company is not liable to retire by rotation and Ms. Binaisha Zaveri (DIN: 00263657) and Ms. Raashi Zaveri (DIN: 00713688), Whole-time Directors of your Company who are liable to retire by rotation; were all re-appointed by the Members of the Company at its 13th Annual General Meeting of the Company dated 30th September, 2020, based on the approval of the Board of Directors of your Company on recommendation of the members of the Nomination & Remuneration Committee of your Company, for the period of five years from 1st January, 2021 to 31st December, 2025 and fixation of remuneration for the period of three years i.e. from 1st January, 2021 to 31st December, 2023.